SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 ## Itinerary

-Deeplink Integration allows users to look up an itinerary in Concur Travel without having to manually navigate the UI, providing instant access to detailed trip data.
+Deeplink Integration allows users to look up an itinerary in SAP Concur Travel without having to manually navigate the UI, providing instant access to detailed trip data.

 The deeplink only allows redirection to users authorized to view the itinerary.
 Authorized users are the traveler, a travel arranger, or an approver.
 An approver user will see the approver's view of an itinerary, while the traveler and the arranger will see the traveler's view of an itinerary.